 In both disorders of the thyroid, the body’s own antibodies are attacking the thyroid gland.
 In other words, your own immune system is attacking itself.
 A deficiency in iodine can also cause hypothyroidism, but is quite uncommon to be the cause in developed countries.
 Hypo and hyper thyroidism are both considered to be autoimmune conditions, it is not known exactly what the cause is.
 But, both can be prevented and if they do occur, there are modifications you can make through your diet to help you feel better and regain control of your health.

 Nutritional therapy and modifying your diet can greatly help those you are suffer from underactive or overactive thyroid.
 Supplementing and having foods that are high in iodine, selenium, zinc, iron, copper, omega 3s, B vitamins, and having a diet high in antioxidants is beneficial.
-Furthermore, coconut oil has also proven its benefits with thyroid disorders, especially with hypothyroidism.
+In addition to using coconut oil in your meals, cooking with turmeric has gained further scientific support with its health benefits, especially with hypothyroidism.

 It is important to include and balance all of the nutrients from above, but it is also important to know which foods you should also eliminate.
 First of all, its super important to not have any artificial sugars or sweeteners, especially the low-calorie ones including aspartame.
 There is research being conducted that shows that artificial sweeteners may play a role in causing inflammation and autoimmune reactions.
 All soy products should also be avoided because soy can interfere with the functioning of your thyroid gland.
 Eating too many vegetables from the Brassica family, such as, broccoli, cabbage, brussels sprouts, and cauliflower can affect the functioning of the thyroid because these vegetables can impair the uptake of iodine.
 Lastly, by eliminating gluten from the diet, you can also bring your autoimmune symptoms more under control because gluten also interferes with the functioning of the thyroid because gluten is also known to cause inflammation in the body.